Colleges by Location

 Beyond academics, UMD offers a thriving campus life with countless extracurricular activities and organizations.
 Students can engage in various sports, clubs, and organizations, fostering personal growth and leadership skills.
 The university's location near the nation's capital provides unparalleled opportunities for internships, networking, and career development.
 With its commitment to academic excellence, vibrant campus life, and proximity to Washington, D.C., the University of Maryland, College Park is an ideal choice for students seeking a well-rounded and impactful college experience.

-Located in College Park, MD and set in a suburban environment, University of Maryland, College Park is a public university.
-This school follows a semester-based calendar.
+University of Maryland, College Park is a public university located in College Park, MD.
+This academic institution uses a semester-based calendar.
 It has an acceptance rate of 44%.
-The freshman retention rate at University of Maryland, College Park is 96% and the six-year graduation rate is 88%.
+The freshman retention rate at University of Maryland, College Park is 96.2% and the six-year graduation rate is 89%.

 Quick Facts